STAT545-UBC-hw-2018-19/hw02-fjbasedow/hw02-gapminder_exploration.md

     ## [1] 1704    6

 Furthermore, the output of the `str()` function also includes the dimensions of the object in its first line. `str()` is useful if you just want to get an overview of what the dimension are but not do anything with them. `dim()`, `nrow()` and `ncol()` are useful if you want to use the output numbers for future calculations.
 For example, you might want to use the total number of observations to calculate the mean.
-Here is an example for calculating the mean gdpPercap, making use of `n_obs` as assigned above:
+Here is an example for calculating the mean gdpPercap, making use of `n_obs` as specified above:

 ``` r
 sum(gapminder$gdpPercap)/n_obs